MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/coleinsertdialog-class.md

 ### <a name="remarks"></a>Açıklamalar

-Bu işlevi çağırabilmeniz `COleClientItem` için önce nesneyi ayırmanız gerekir.
+Bu işlevi çağırabilmeniz için önce `COleClientItem` nesnesini ayırmanız gerekir.

 ##  <a name="domodal"></a>Colet ınsertdialog::D oModal